A Comparison of Reinforcement Learning and Deep Trajectory Based Stochastic Control Agents for Stepwise Mean-Variance Hedging: Sensitivity Analysis

 \subsection{Sensitivity to Hyper-parameters}

-RL agents are known to be sensitive to the architectural choices and training hyper-parameters.
+RL agents are known to be sensitive to the architectural choices for the neural networks and the training hyper-parameters.
 Therefore, understanding the effect of various design choices on performance of the RL agents is an important area of research (see \cite{RL_HPO1}, \cite{RL_HPO2} for instance).
 In this section, we assess the training and performance of both RL-DDPG and deep-MVH agents under various choices of hyper-parameters.